 The Haggadah of the Inner Seder reveals the deep structure of the seder.
 It includes commentaries that explain not just what things mean but how the seder works as a spritiual technology.
 You'll find signposts and cues indicating where important transformations of the seder's symbols take place, helping you to follow the process of liberation.
 And you'll learn about different customs from different communities.
 You can download a Word DOC file or a PDF file.
-While the Haggadah of the Inner Seder can work as your main haggadah, it is even more valuable as a guide alongside other haggadot.
-Understanding the deep structure of the haggadah will also help you figure out how to create to your own seder.
-You can also learn more about the seder's structure from the lessons below.
+The Haggadah of the Inner Seder can work as your main haggadah, but it's also a great supplement alongside other haggadot.
+And understanding the deep structure of the haggadah will help you create and lead your own seder.
+Learn more about the seder's structure from the lessons below.

 ⟹ Here is a description of the main ideas in the traditional haggadah that are featured in the Haggadah of the Inner Seder.
 You can use this as a guide on its own or with the Haggadah of the Inner Seder: